pellcorp/creality/firmware/readme.md

 I have been working on a script to create custom firmware, with the idea of potentially providing firmware for the k1 that has my klipper repo, no creality gcode, all preconfigured.

+** I WILL NOT BE HELD RESPONSIBLE IF YOU BRICK YOUR PRINTER - CREATING AND INSTALLING CUSTOM FIRMWARE IS RISKY **

 ## Prerequisites

 You will need a linux machine with the following commands available, something like ubuntu or arch is fine: